 Is your property investment strategy to purchase run down and outdated properties in need of refurbishment, then re-mortgage at the higher value and Loan to Value to pull the money out of the property for your next project?

-If so, we have access to the perfect loan product for you.
+If so, we have access to the perfect buy to let refurbishment mortgage product for you.

-A leading specialist lender in the Buy to Let and Bridging market has released a hybrid loan product that combines light refurbishment bridging with a standard buy to let mortgage.
+A leading specialist lender in the buy to let light refurbishment mortgage market has released a hybrid loan product that combines light refurbishment bridging with a standard buy to let mortgage.

-Light refurbishment loans are for modernisation projects where the goal is to maximise the value of the property.
+Light refurbishment buy to let mortgages are for modernisation projects where the goal is to maximise the value of the property.
 Works are mainly internal and do not require planning permission or building regulations.

 - Modernisation of a property